samu-workopen/learningwikibase/_articles/usecases.md

 # Workshops & Events for Wikibase

 Wikibase has value outside Wikidata.
-Various workshops (see below for a list) have been organised. workshops are instrumental in the
+Various workshops  have been organised (see list below).
+Such workshop are quite valuable and easy to organise.
+Anyone can start one.
+One

 There have been several Wikibase Workshops with Presentations and Documentation around wikibase.
 You can find these here:
 * [Workshop on harnessing open data for Monitoring and Evaluation through Wikibase by the ERC part 1(April 2018 Antwerp)](https://www.wikidata.org/wiki/Wikidata:WikiProject_Wikidata_for_research/Meetups/2018-04-23-25-Antwerpen)
 * [Workshop on harnessing open data for Monitoring and Evaluation through Wikibase by the ERC part 2(June 2018 Antwerp)](https://www.wikidata.org/wiki/Wikidata:WikiProject_Wikidata_for_research/Meetups/2018-06-17-19-Berlin)